Intelligence needs

 03 Recall With Explanation

-Query an open episode, keep the result chronological, and get back score breakdowns and trace data for every hit.
+Query an open episode, keep the result chronological, and get back score breakdowns, trace data, and replayable explanations for every hit.

 cargo run -p mnemara-server